State University of New York at New Paltz: Israel-Gaza War

 Protests at the university over the Gaza war began in early 2024.
-On February 28, 2024, members of the Israeli Defense Forces were invited to campus by the Jewish Student Union with the assistance of the New Paltz chapter of Students Supporting Israel, to discuss their experiences serving, as well as their opinions of the war.
+On February 28, 2024, members of the Israel Defense Forces were invited to campus by the Jewish Student Union with the assistance of the New Paltz chapter of Students Supporting Israel, to discuss their experiences serving, as well as their opinions of the war.
 In response a protest rally was organized by New Paltz Students for Palestine, in which over 150 students, alumni, and activists protested during and after the event.

 On May 1, 2024, over 100 students, faculty and others pitched in to establish an encampment on Parker Quad, spurred on by the Gaza Solidarity encampments established at other colleges across the country.
 President Wheeler visited the encampment and asked them to dismantle the tents, but students refused.
 The demands of the organizers included divestment from companies doing business with Israel, amnesty for people disciplined by the school, and disclosure of the investments the school makes.
 The following day, on May 2, two members of Student Affairs visited the encampment in an effort to get students to dismantle it.
 The protesters refused to leave, and administration called the police.
 Over 100 people were arrested, with at least three people injured, one student being kicked in the face and an elderly woman allegedly knocked unconscious.